cardinalitypuzzles/cardboard/dev-guide.md

 ### <a name='env'>Local `.env` file: credentials, API Tokens, configuration</a>

 This app uses various secrets including Google API tokens that need to be present in the environment.
 Locally, you can put these in the `.env` file.
-In the production Heroku deployment, they're set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
+In the production Heroku deployment, they're set as Config Vars at https://dashboard.heroku.com/apps/cardinality-cardboard/settings.
 For most of these configs, you can just use the production settings.
 The ones you probably want to change are `DATABASE_URL`, `DJANGO_SECRET_KEY`, and `DEBUG`.
-You can contact a Collaborator to give you access to the Heroku Small Board settings or to share their `.env` file with you.
+You can contact a Collaborator to give you access to the Heroku Cardboard settings or to share their `.env` file with you.

-The environment variables used by Small Board are listed below.
+The environment variables used by Cardboard are listed below.
 The only required variables are `DATABASE_URL`.
 When running with Docker, there are no required variables; `DATABASE_URL` is ignored.

 ```
 # for connecting to the database (see "Setting up a local database" section above)
-DATABASE_URL=postgres://myuser:mypass@localhost/smallboard
+DATABASE_URL=postgres://myuser:mypass@localhost/cardboard

 # for accessing Google APIs
 GOOGLE_API_PRIVATE_KEY=...